 - Nurture and assist student environmental organizations and support co-curricular sustainability initiatives on and off campus;

-- and encourage an active alumni community that supports and advises the Program and our students.
+- and encourage an active alumni community that supports and advises the department and our students.

 - Recognize, explore, and evaluate important challenges, ideas, people and events in environmental studies;